 There is no cure for asthma, but with treatment it should not interfere with daily life and activities.

-Dr. Matthew Alan Hicks, DO graduated from Lincoln Memorial University-DeBusk College of Osteopathic Medicine (LMU-DCOM) in 2017.
+Dr. Matthew A. Hicks, DO graduated from Lincoln Memorial University-DeBusk College of Osteopathic Medicine (LMU-DCOM) in 2017.
 He completed residency at Michigan State University (MSU) Affiliated Hospitals.
 He is certified by the American Board of Internal Medicine American Board of Internal Medicine (Critical Care Medicine) American Board of Internal Medicine (Pulmonary Disease) and has a state license in Tennessee.

 Medical School: Lincoln Memorial University-DeBusk College of Osteopathic Medicine (LMU-DCOM) (2017)